islandproblem/islandproblem/framework.md

   - "General intelligence" includes an understanding of scientific research.

-- If an AGI is not making the numbers go up, then it will be replaced.
+- If an AGI is not increasing useful metrics, then it will be replaced.

   - "the numbers" means the metrics for a company or country.

   - The competitiveness of a country or company depends on their metrics in certain areas, such as yearly revenue, GDP, or military power.

-  - The dominant form of AI will become the kind that is best at making the numbers go up.
+  - The dominant form of AI will become the kind that is best at increasing useful metrics.

-- If AGI can make the numbers go up better than humans, then everyone must use AGI.
+- If AGI can increase useful metrics better than humans, then everyone must use AGI.

   - The countries and companies that use AGI will be able to dominate the ones that don't use AGI.